 A2DP, AVRCP, HFP, HSP

-There’s no equalizer or some other feature to change the sound either—so if you want to tweak the sound, you’ll have to do it with your source device.
+There’s no equalizer or any other feature to change the sound either—so if you want to tweak the sound, you’ll have to do it with your source device.
 The Sony WH-CH510 doesn’t even work with the Sony Headphones app, so there’s no way to tinker with which features you have enabled.
 This also means that there are no firmware updates coming for these headphones, no way to factory reset them, and no new features coming like they sometimes do on other headphones.
 What you see is what you get—though that’s not necessarily a bad thing if you just want headphones that work.

 How good is the battery life of the Sony WH-CH510?